LazyBun/owasp-top10-security/PITCHME.md

 +++

-# How do I fight it?
+## How do I fight it?

-* With the exception of public resources, deny by default
+* With the exception of public resources, deny by default |
-* Implement access control mechanisms once and re-use them throughout the application
+* Implement access control mechanisms once and re-use them throughout the application |
-* Disable web server directory listing, and ensure file metadata such (e.g. .git) is not present within web roots
+* Disable web server directory listing, ensure file metadata (ex. .git) is not present within web roots |
-* Log access control failures
+* Log access control failures |
-* Rate limiting API and controller access to minimize the harm from automated attack tooling
+* Rate limiting API to minimize the harm from automated attack tooling |
-* Developers and QA staff should include functional access control unit and integration tests
+* Access control unit and integration tests

 ---